-It’s a chance to drive your car in a fun, safe, controlled learning environment, on some of the best tracks in the country.
+It’s a chance to drive your car in a fun, safe, controlled learning environment, on some of the best race tracks in the country.
 It’s a chance to learn more about yourself, your driving skills, and your car.
-It’s even a chance to meet and socialize with a diverse group of people who really enjoy their cars.
+It’s a chance to meet and socialize with a diverse group of people who really enjoy their cars.

 The Novice and Intermediate students attend classroom sessions that covers many of the basic concepts providing a foundation for the driving skills taught in the exercises.
 Some of the many topics covered would include, car prep, driving position, attitude, vision, weight transfer, tire adhesion and cornering techniques.
 The details of club and local track rules for the lapping sessions are also covered in the classroom.